top of page

 Cat Diplo-meow-cy Stories

-Following Japan’s defeat in World War II and the Sino-Japanese War, the nation embarked on a deliberate rebranding of its global image, utilizing media as a tool of soft power.
-Central to this transformation was the cultivation of kawaii—a concept broadly translated as “cute”—which has since evolved into a pervasive cultural and economic force.
-A seminal figure within this phenomenon is Hello Kitty, created by Sanrio, whose global recognition and economic impact underscore the reach of Japan’s kawaii diplomacy.
+After Japan’s defeat in World War II and the Sino-Japanese War, the country consciously sought to reshape its international image by harnessing media as a form of soft power.
+A key element of this effort was the promotion of kawaii, commonly understood as “cuteness,” which gradually developed into a powerful cultural and economic phenomenon.
+Among its most iconic expressions is Hello Kitty, created by Sanrio, whose worldwide popularity and commercial success exemplify the scope and influence of Japan’s kawaii-driven diplomacy.
 Sanrio’s merchandising empire, centered on Hello Kitty, generates over $1 billion annually, illustrating how cuteness is commodified and exported as both an aesthetic and a strategic economic resource.
 This commodification not only fuels Japan’s economy but also bolsters its soft power by embedding Japanese cultural symbols into the daily lives of international consumers.
 Hello Kitty, appointed as Japan’s cultural ambassador during its 2023 diplomatic engagements with ASEAN nations, exemplifies how cultural icons serve as economic and diplomatic conduits.
 Though not a state actor, Hello Kitty embodies a form of decentralized power, allowing Japan to exert influence subtly through market mechanisms and transnational corporate networks.
 Her integration into global supply chains means that Sanrio’s licensing decisions can have direct economic ramifications for foreign companies, amplifying Japan’s leverage in international markets.
 Moreover, Japan’s cultural exchange is not unidirectional.
 The country also absorbs external influences, particularly from the United States, including superheroes, fast food, and aspects of queer culture.
 This bidirectional flow complicates traditional hierarchies of cultural dominance and subordination.
 The interrelation between kawaii culture and queer aesthetics further complicates global power dynamics, situating Japan not only as a producer of cultural capital but also as a participant in a broader negotiation of identity and representation.
 Thus, Japan’s strategic deployment of kawaii and queer culture challenges conventional notions of state-centric power by revealing how cultural exports can act as potent instruments of soft power in a globalized capitalist economy.

 Sanrio’s Hello Kitty has emerged as one of Japan’s most influential symbols of soft power, increasingly recognized as a global cultural ambassador.
 Immensely popular across generations and borders, Hello Kitty is more than a commercial icon—she serves as a subtle yet effective instrument of cultural diplomacy.
 On November 1, 2023, the Japan Society of Northern California (JSNC) recognized this contribution by awarding Hello Kitty its prestigious Cultural Ambassador Award.
 The JSNC, established in 1905 to promote Japan–U.S. relations through cultural and linguistic exchange, praised Hello Kitty for her ability to embody and project Japanese kawaii (cute) culture.
 As JSNC President Stephen Pollock noted, “Hello Kitty has come to embody Japanese kawaii culture.
 People think of her as very cute and friendly.
 She definitely has a positive impact on friendship and celebration around the world.”
 Hello Kitty’s appeal lies in her universality and emotional accessibility.
 She is featured across a vast range of products and media, reaching consumers of all ages and backgrounds.
 Her influence extends well beyond merchandise: she has participated in public awareness campaigns and development initiatives.
 Since April 2021, Hello Kitty has collaborated with the Japan International Cooperation Agency (JICA) India office to promote hygiene awareness among children.
 Through educational programs and YouTube videos, she has played a key role in advocating for proper handwashing practices to curb the spread of COVID-19 and other infectious diseases.
-These initiatives illustrate how Hello Kitty transcends her commercial origins to become a symbol of public health, education, and international goodwill—hallmarks of effective cultural diplomacy.
+These initiatives demonstrate how Hello Kitty has moved beyond her commercial roots to serve as a symbol of public health, education, and international goodwill, embodying the core principles of effective cultural diplomacy.

 President Prabowo Subianto, while a seasoned figure in Indonesia’s defense and geopolitical arena, has adopted a notably more humanistic communication style since assuming office as the 8th President of the Republic of Indonesia in October 2024.
-Central to this transformation is his use of personal symbolism and emotionally resonant imagery—exemplified most vividly in his relationship with his pets at the Presidential Palace.
-Among them, Bobby, a domestic stray cat, has become a prominent figure in Indonesian public diplomacy.
+At the heart of this transformation lies his use of personal symbolism and emotionally resonant imagery, most clearly reflected in his relationship with his pets at the Presidential Palace.
+Among them, Bobby, a former stray cat, has emerged as a notable figure in Indonesia’s public diplomacy.
 Bobby is not merely a pet; he is a narrative tool that encapsulates empathy, accessibility, and personal storytelling.
 Originally a stray who frequented Prabowo’s residence on Jalan Kertanegara during home renovations in 2016, Bobby was adopted out of compassion and gradually integrated into the family.
 He was given the affectionate name “Bobby Kertanegara” and has since gained fame as a “palace diplomat,” amassing nearly a million followers on Instagram.
-Bobby’s presence at the Presidential Palace—alongside three other feline companions, Mika, Miki, and Miko—extends beyond domestic companionship.
+Bobby’s presence at the Presidential Palace, along with his three feline companions: Mika, Miki, and Miko, extends beyond simple domestic companionship.
 His digital popularity and international attention serve as part of President Prabowo’s strategy to humanize political leadership and foster emotionally resonant international relationships.
 Bobby has even received symbolic diplomatic gifts: a three-story cat house from the Chinese Embassy and a plush whale toy from Bill Gates during a state visit to Merdeka Palace.
 These gestures reflect a growing trend in global politics: the strategic use of animals in digital diplomacy to create softer, emotionally connective narratives in a world often dominated by hard power dynamics.
 Australian Prime Minister Anthony Albanese presented a symbolic gesture of friendship to "Bobby Kertanegara," the beloved cat of Indonesian President Prabowo Subianto.
-The gift—a red scarf collar bearing the inscription "Australia ❤️ Indonesia"—was offered as a token of affection and bilateral goodwill.
+The gift which was a red scarf collar bearing the inscription "Australia ❤️ Indonesia" was offered as a token of affection and bilateral goodwill.
 In a carefully choreographed moment of diplomatic warmth, Bobby’s stroller was placed to Prime Minister Albanese’s left.
 The Prime Minister affectionately petted and held Bobby, an act that was met with applause and delight from the dignitaries in attendance.
 He then draped the red scarf around Bobby’s neck and offered him treats, reinforcing the moment’s charm and informality.

 In the ever-shifting landscape of British politics, where prime ministers come and go with increasing rapidity, one figure has provided a rare constant: Larry the Cat.
 Officially titled the Chief Mouser to the Cabinet Office, Larry has been a fixture at 10 Downing Street since 2011, enduring the rise and fall of multiple governments and political storms with feline composure.
 Larry’s story began humbly.
 Born a stray in 2007, he was adopted from London’s Battersea Dogs and Cats Home during David Cameron’s premiership.
-Though initially welcomed as a family pet, Larry quickly assumed an official role, complete with duties listed on the UK government’s website: greeting guests, inspecting security, and—perhaps most importantly—testing antique furniture for its napping suitability.
+Although he was initially welcomed as a family pet, Larry soon took on an official role, with responsibilities outlined on the UK government’s website.
+These include greeting guests, inspecting security, and, perhaps most notably, testing antique furniture for its suitability for napping.
 What distinguishes Larry is his status not as a personal pet, but as a civil servant.
 This means he remains at Downing Street regardless of who holds the keys to power.
 As Cameron clarified during his final Prime Minister’s Questions in 2016, Larry’s residence is permanent—“politicians are temporary residents,” as Larry’s unofficial Twitter account put it in 2022.
 Larry's diplomatic instincts are as keen as his mouse-hunting.
 He reportedly warmed to President Barack Obama, but was notably less affectionate toward Donald Trump.
 During Trump’s 2019 state visit, Larry famously took up residence under the president’s armoured limousine, momentarily stalling the departure from Theresa May’s meeting.
 Beyond Westminster, Larry has become a global symbol of continuity amid chaos.
 During the political upheaval of 2022, when the UK saw three prime ministers in just 45 days, a viral tweet from his unofficial account quipped: “The King has asked me to become Prime Minister because this nonsense has gone on long enough.”
 This sparked the whimsical #Larry4Leader campaign, with pledges like a “responsible hiss-cal policy” and “no lying in No. 10 unless it’s on a comfy cushion.”
 Larry’s reign—steeped in charm, wit, and a touch of sass—provides more than comic relief.
 It reminds the British public, and the world, that while elected leaders may falter, some traditions, and whiskered sentinels, endure.

 In the world of high-stakes diplomacy—bristling with tense negotiations, formal state visits, and symbolic gift-giving—few figures have bridged nations quite like Mir, a Siberian cat with a name that means "peace" in Russian.
 Mir’s tale begins not with treaties, but with tragedy and gratitude.
 In the aftermath of the devastating 2011 Tōhoku earthquake and tsunami, Japan received international support, including humanitarian aid from Russia.
 As a token of appreciation, Japan gifted an Akita dog named Yume to Russian President Vladimir Putin in 2012—a gesture steeped in both emotional and cultural symbolism.
 A year later, in a masterstroke of reciprocal diplomacy, Putin returned the favor by sending Mir—a fluffy feline ambassador from Siberia—to Norihisa Satake, the cat-loving Governor of Japan’s Akita Prefecture.
 This seemingly quaint gesture became a cross-cultural saga that quietly outlasted most political handshakes.
 Where leaders rise and fall, Mir remained: an enduring figure of soft power lounging on tatami mats in Japan while reminding the world of the unspoken dialogue between two proud nations.
 His name, Mir, captured both the hope for lasting peace and the quiet, meditative nature that cats so effortlessly embody.
 Governor Satake embraced the gift not just as a pet, but as a peace envoy.
 In interviews, he noted the importance of Mir as a symbol of the bond forged through compassion in a time of national crisis.
 The gesture underscored a simple yet powerful truth of diplomacy: sometimes, a cat can express what words cannot.